gavineadie/ApoDisKey/README.md

-Included in the Virtual AGC Project is cross-platform AGC simulator was developed some years ago as part of the Virtual AGC project -- it is the `yaAGC` program, written in C, in the [`virtualagc` GitHub repository](https://github.com/virtualagc/virtualagc).
+Included in the Virtual AGC Project is cross-platform AGC simulator was developed some years ago as part of the Virtual AGC project -- it is the `yaAGC` program, written in C, in the Virtual AGC [GitHub repository](https://github.com/virtualagc/virtualagc).

 ### ApoDisKey

-ApoDisKey will launch and run in the absense of an `yaAGC`, but it will be quite uninteresting -- rather like an unconnected regular computer keyboard.
+ApoDisKey will launch and run in the absense of an `yaAGC`, but it will be quite uninteresting -- rather like an unplugged regular computer keyboard.
 The emphasis here is that ApoDisKey without `yaAGC` is nothing more than a pretty face!